noam76/SlicyWeb/docs/03-development/DEVELOPMENT_WORKFLOW.md

 # Purpose

-This document defines the complete development workflow for Wichy.
+This document defines the complete development workflow for SlicyWeb.

 The objectives are: